3mdeb/openpower-coreboot-docs/devnotes/isteps/15_build_STOP_images/1_host_build_stop_image.md

 			  - frequency (nominal, as read from #V)
 			  - if version >= WOF_TABLE_VERSION_POWERMODE (2):
 			    - mode matches current mode (WOF_MODE_NOMINAL = 1) or wildcard (WOF_MODE_UNKNOWN = 0)
+			- if no match was found, need to disable WOF in OPPB later:
+			  - iv_wof_enabled = false
 			- structures used:
 			  - wofImageHeader_t from plat_wof_access.C
 			    - check magic and version